Music & More concert series begins June 8

 People are also reading…

-The church is air-conditioned and accessible with elevator at parking lot entrance.
+The church is air-conditioned and accessible, with an elevator at the parking lot entrance.
 Additional parking is available next door at Living Light Community Center.

 The season will conclude with a Grand Finale Concert at 7 p.m.
 Friday, Aug.
 18. Performers that night are Randy, Beth, and Charlotte Bush and the Choral Arts Society and guest musicians performing some of their popular Beatles repertoire.
 Tickets for the finale concert are $10.